rosenguyen2107/Housing-Affordability-as-a-User-Funnel/README.md

 ## Business Question
 Despite rising incomes, homeownership remains increasingly out of reach for many U.S. households.
 In this project, I'll explore why do many households fail to become homeowners even when incomes rise, and at which stage of the buying process does affordability break down?
 Specifically:
-Is income growth enough to improve affordability?
+- Is income growth enough to improve affordability?
-Which step causes the largest drop-off?
+- Which step causes the largest drop-off?
-Are financing conditions a stronger constraint than prices themselves?
+- Are financing conditions a stronger constraint than prices themselves?

 ## Analytical Framing (Why a Funnel?)
 Rather than treating affordability as a single ratio, I model it as a funnel:
-Income-qualified – households earn enough to plausibly enter the market Savings-capable – households can accumulate a down payment Mortgage-eligible – households can qualify for financing Homeowner – households successfully purchase a home Each stage is defined as a binary condition, allowing conversion rates and drop-offs to be measured clearly—just like a product onboarding funnel.
+   1. Income-qualified – households earn enough to plausibly enter the market
+   2. Savings-capable – households can accumulate a down payment
+   3. Mortgage-eligible – households can qualify for financing
+   4. Homeowner – households successfully purchase a home

+Each stage is defined as a binary condition, allowing conversion rates and drop-offs to be measured clearly—just like a product onboarding funnel.
 Using 2022 state-level median data, I identify the binding financial constraints and their geographic and economic patterns.

 ## Data Sources
-U.S. Census / ACS – household income, age, region
+1. U.S. Census / ACS – household income, age, region

-Housing price indices (Zillow / FHFA) – regional price levels Mortgage rates (FRED) – financing conditions
+2. Housing price indices (Zillow / FHFA) – regional price levels

+3. Mortgage rates (FRED) – financing conditions

 Note:
-When direct savings data is unavailable, I use income-based proxies and clearly document assumptions.
+- When direct savings data is unavailable, I use income-based proxies and clearly document assumptions.
-ACS data is cross-sectional (2022) and merged with macro indicators to illustrate structural affordability constraints rather than time dynamics.
+- ACS data is cross-sectional (2022) and merged with macro indicators to illustrate structural affordability constraints rather than time dynamics.

 ## Methodology

-Cleaned and joined multi-year datasets at the household–region–year level Normalized monetary values and aligned time periods Constructed Funnel Stages (Binary Proxies):
+Cleaned and joined multi-year datasets at the household–region–year level.

-Income-qualified
+Normalized monetary values and aligned time periods.

+Constructed Funnel Stages (Binary Proxies):

-House price relative to income below affordability threshold.
+- Income-qualified: House price relative to income below affordability threshold.

-Savings-capable
-Price-to-income ratio low enough to plausibly accumulate a down payment.
+- Savings-capable: Price-to-income ratio low enough to plausibly accumulate a down payment.

-Mortgage-eligible
-Estimated monthly mortgage payment ≤ underwriting DTI threshold.
+- Mortgage-eligible: Estimated monthly mortgage payment ≤ underwriting DTI threshold.

-Homeowner (Proxy)
-Households passing all three constraints above.
+- Homeowner (Proxy): Households passing all three constraints above.

    These proxies are not literal household approvals, but structural stress indicators that reveal where economic frictions bind at scale.

 ## Funnel Overview